tarang1998/KnowledgeBase/Database/databaseTypes.md

 - Document based Databases
     - Used when you are not sure about the structure of the data and how it is going to evolve
     - Supports heavy read and write operations
+    - ACID properties are not supported
+    - Data may contain Null values and they have to handled in the application code
     - Eg: Firebase

 - Column Databases